National Accreta Foundation has worked with numerous media outlets to bring attention to placenta accreta.

 PROPUBLICA & NPR

-In their ongoing investigation into maternal mortality in the United States, Adriana Gallardo and Nina Martin quoted Kristen Terlizzi's advice on choosing a provider.
+In their ongoing investigation into maternal mortality, Adriana Gallardo and Nina Martin quoted Kristen Terlizzi's advice on choosing a provider.

 Choosing a Provider

 “A lot of data on specific doctors and hospitals can be found publicly.
 Knowing how your physician and hospital rates as compared to others (cesarean rates, infection rates, readmission rates) can give you valuable insight into how they perform.‘Liking’ your doctor as a person is nice, but not nearly as important as their and their facility’s culture and track record.”

 Alisha Keller Berry wrote the story of her experience with placenta accreta for POPSUGAR Moms before co-founding the National Accreta Foundation.
 Alisha and her daughter, Annabelle, survived but the process was unbelievably challenging physically and emotionally.
 In spite of her difficult recovery, Alisha writes:

 When people ask me what was the hardest part of this experience, I don't hesitate: being away from my children for a month.
 I only was able to hold Annabelle a few times during her first month, because I was constantly fighting infections in the hospital and they wouldn't allow me into the NICU.